DSC main entrance to campus

 Fundraising campaign thermometer

-It is with great pleasure that I share news of Steven Oatis receiving a Service Excellence Award this week at our Senior Executive Staff meeting.
+It is with great pleasure that I share news of Heather Hanger receiving a Service Excellence Award this week at our Senior Executive Staff meeting.

-Please join us in congratulating Steven for his outstanding service and commitment to our mission.
+Please join us in congratulating Heather for her outstanding service and commitment to our mission.

-It is with great pleasure that I share news of Harun Thomas receiving a Service Excellence award this week at our Senior Executive Staff meeting.
+It is with great pleasure that I share news of Dr. Margie Hensler receiving a Service Excellence Award this week at our Senior Executive Staff meeting.